 \citet{scholz2023sim2real} consider the issue of training NP models on highly processed data, such as reanalysis data in weather forecasting, discussed in \secref{sec:lvm}.
 This data is close to ideal, e.g., spatially uniform, and smoothed with physical models, but there is a `reality gap' between it and raw measurement data.
 The authors use ConvCNP to train the model first on reanalysis data, and then fine-tune on raw data.
 The fine-tuned model outperforms variants trained on only reanalysis or raw data

 \citet{hansen2023learning} consider the task of combining the data-driven NP with physical plausibility.
 They use an attentive NP as a solution prior, which provides an initial estimate of the solution through a multivariate Gaussian predictive distribution.
-To incorporate a soft physics-based conversation law constraint, they consider a linear constraint PDE of the form $\mathsf{L}u(t,x) = \int_\gX u(t,x)\rd x = b(t)$, which can be approximated using discretization, which essentially translates obeying the soft physics constraint into solving a regression problem.
+To incorporate a soft physics-based \rebuttal{conservation} law constraint, they consider a linear constraint PDE of the form $\mathsf{L}\,u(t,x) = \int_\gX u(t,x)\rd x = b(t)$, which can be approximated using discretization, which essentially translates obeying the soft physics constraint penalty into solving a regression problem subject to a weighting hyperparameter of the penalty.
+Note that this soft constraint becomes hard at the limit of the penalty weighting hyperparameter going to infinity.
 By adopting a multivariate Gaussian solution prior, this prior can be conditioned on the constraint points to yield an updated distribution that is more physically plausible in closed form.
 The authors primarily consider the porous medium equation, which is used to model underground fluid flow, nonlinear heat transfer, and water desalination.
 This PDE can incorporate challenging solution constraints and discontinuities, which is why the solution's physical plausibility is essential.
 The authors verify that the constraint correction step improves the solution towards the ground truth value.